 While Baylor College of Medicine has the Dan L. Duncan Comprehensive Cancer Center to research cancer and provide care for patients, the bulk of mesothelioma work is now done at the school’s Lung Institute.
 It opened in July of 2014 with world-renowned mesothelioma expert Dr. David Sugarbaker leading and establishing the Institute to become a research and patient care center for a variety of lung-related diseases.
 The Lung Institute has access to the National Cancer Institute-designated comprehensive cancer center for collaboration with a variety of experts to benefit patient care.

 The Lung Institute diagnoses and treats patients with both benign and malignant diseases of the chest wall, lung, mediastinum, and esophagus.
-The team that works with these patients is a multi-disciplinary one with surgeons, radiation oncologists, radiologists, medical oncologists, pulmonologists, and others.
-In addition to medical care and treatment, patients at the Lung Institute are offered other types of support, such as chaplain services, social work services, physical therapy, nutritionist services, and services from other professionals to provide holistic care.
+A multi-disciplinary team of surgeons, radiation oncologists, radiologists, medical oncologists, pulmonologists, and others works with patients.
+In addition to medical care and treatment, patients at the Lung Institute get other support, such as chaplain services, social work services, physical therapy, nutritionist services, and services from other professionals to provide holistic care.

 Mesothelioma Treatment Center

 Within the Lung Institute, the Mesothelioma Treatment Center is a world leader in providing care for patients with mesothelioma, the most accurate diagnostic tools for this kind of cancer, as well as for the most innovative research.
-Founded by Dr. Sugarbaker, all patients coming to the Lung Institute for mesothelioma care will find the best and most collaborative care here.
+All patients coming to the Lung Institute will find the best and most collaborative care here.
 The Center is also dedicated to learning more about mesothelioma and how to diagnose and treat it through research and clinical trials.

 Dr. David Sugarbaker and His Team

-Dr. Sugarbaker is often known as ‘Mr. Mesothelioma’ because he has dedicated so much of his long career to understanding and treating this rare cancer.
-He is one of the most well-known specialists in mesothelioma and knows more about the disease than almost anyone else in the world.
+Dr. Sugarbaker was known as ‘Mr. Mesothelioma’ because he dedicated so much of his long career to understanding and treating this rare cancer.
+He was one of the most well-known specialists in mesothelioma and knew more about the disease than almost anyone.
 In 2014 he left Brigham and Women’s Hospital in Boston to lead the Lung Institute

 At Brigham, Dr. Sugarbaker was a professor and chief of thoracic surgery.
 He developed and led the International Mesothelioma Program and left it in the capable hands of his colleague Dr. Raphael Bueno in order to bring his extensive knowledge of mesothelioma to Baylor.
-He believes that more locations need to have special programs in mesothelioma to better serve the patients struggling with this cancer.
+He believed that more locations need special programs in mesothelioma to better serve the patients struggling with this cancer.

-During his 25-years at Brigham, Dr. Sugarbaker became the leader in mesothelioma that he is today.
+During his 25-years at Brigham, Dr. Sugarbaker became a leader in mesothelioma.
 He was first inspired to tackle this difficult cancer seeing the Boston-area dock and shipyard workers who suffered so much from having worked with asbestos.
 The struggle to make accurate diagnoses for mesothelioma, and therefore to treat it early, compelled him to take on the challenge of specializing in this cancer.
 One of his biggest accomplishments was refining the extrapleural pneumonectomy, the radical surgery that removes a lung but also gives mesothelioma patients a chance to beat their cancer.

 Treatment for Mesothelioma